rightoneducation/righton-app/README.md

 ### Communication channels

-Please join us on Slack at #RightOnEducation.
-We want to hear from you about your experience!
+We are always to hear from people who are also interested in making math more fun, engaging, and accessible to more people.
+Please let us know about your experience -- we're trying to build this plane as we fly it, and suggestions are always welcome and appreciated.
+You can reach us anytime at info@rightoneducation.com.

-### Tests
+### Testing

-You are welcome to download our latest beta version to test and give feedback.
-Please use Test Flight to install our app from this link: https://testflight.apple.com/join/2l8414MU
+You are welcome to download the latest iOS beta version to test and give feedback.
+Please use TestFlight to install our app from this link: https://testflight.apple.com/join/2l8414MU

 ### Deployment